vippsas/vipps-developers/settlements/README.md

 Payments made with
 [Vippsnummer](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-i-butikk/ta-betalt-med-vipps/)
 do not have an `orderId`.
-If you need an `orderId` to identify a payment, you need to use [Vipps på nett](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/).
+If you need to use `orderId` to identify a payment, you need to use [Vipps på nett](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/).
 See also the Vipps eCom API.